-Offering both the charms of a European village and the thrills of a mountain sports destination, this historic town nestled in the Lehigh Gorge in Carbon County is one of the great gems of the Pocono Mountains.
+Offering both the charms of a European village and the thrills of a mountain sports destination, this historic town nestled in Lehigh Gorge in Carbon County is one of the great gems of the Poconos.

 Founded in 1818 and originally known as Mauch Chunk, Jim Thorpe is now named after the greatest athlete of all time, and there's plenty of rich history to discover.
-The elegant Victorian mansions which were once home to turn-of-the-century industrialist millionaires have been revitalized and today house unique shops, eateries, bed & breakfasts, museums, galleries and popular entertainment venues.
+The elegant Victorian mansions which were once home to turn-of-the-century industrialist millionaires have been revitalized, and today house unique shops, dining, bed & breakfasts, museums, galleries and popular entertainment venues.

 About the Town: